DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ### Notify DfE a participant has resumed training

-A participant can choose to resume their ECF-based training at any time if they had previously deferred.
+A participant can choose to resume their training at any time if they had previously deferred.
 Providers must notify DfE of this via the API.

 ```
  PUT /api/v{n}/participants/ecf/{id}/resume